jwuphysics/jwuphysics.github.io/_posts/2025-05-16-overview-foundation-models-astronomy.md

 ---

+[^1]: You shouldn't be surprised to find that Lilian Weng has incredibly comprehensive blog posts on [self-supervised learning](https://lilianweng.github.io/posts/2019-11-10-self-supervised/) and specifically [contrastive learning](https://lilianweng.github.io/posts/2021-05-31-contrastive/).
-[^1]: Arguably, this is expanding the definition of a foundation model because it is being trained via *supervised* learning.
+[^2]: Arguably, this is expanding the definition of a foundation model because it is being trained via *supervised* learning.
 Zoobot learns to predict vote fractions of citizen scientists' morphological classifications.
-[^2]: But if you send me your paper/method and I add it to this post, then I'll add an asterisk so everybody will know ;)
+[^3]: But if you send me your paper/method and I add it to this post, then I'll add an asterisk so everybody will know ;)